 – to organise ITU seminars and/or workshops on spectrum management topics in conjunction with the ITU-R Study Group 1 or its Working Parties meetings with the support of the BDT to facilitate the participation of developing countries.
 The participation at these events would give the opportunity to share information with ITU-R spectrum management experts on concrete issues or specific cases that have been already dealt with in other countries and to be involved actively in the ITU-R Study Group 1 studies;

-– to continue gathering national practical case studies and making them rapidly available through the ITU-D website.
+– to continue gathering national practical case studies and make them rapidly available through the ITU-D website.
 In conjunction with the development of thematic web pages referencing existing ITU-R material on specific radio topics, this would decrease the workload of both ITU-D and ITU-R Study Groups 1 while ensuring that the most accurate information on the most relevant radio spectrum issues is gathered and available in a single place;

-– if Resolution 9 and its associated Report were to be maintained, to consider necessary revision of Resolution 9 together with necessary approval procedures in order to reflect the needs of developing countries and the state of the art and to keep consistency of content of Resolution 9 Report with ITU-R deliverables on spectrum management.
+– should Resolution 9 be maintained, together with its associated Report, to consider necessary revision of Resolution 9, including appropriate procedures for the approval of the associated Report, based on ITU practices including those of the ITU-R as contained in Resolution ITU-R 1-7, in order to reflect the needs of developing countries and prevailing trends in spectrum management and to keep consistency of content of the Report on Resolution 9 with ITU-R deliverables on spectrum management.

-With regard to the Resolution 9 Report approved by the March 2017 meeting of ITU-D Study Group 1, RAG is of the strong view that concerns of ITU-R on the Report should be taken into account before the Report is published and considered by WTDC-17.
+With regard to the Report on Resolution 9 approved by the March 2017 meeting of ITU-D Study Group 1, RAG is of the strong view that concerns of ITU-R on the Report should be taken into account before the Report is published and considered by WTDC-17.
 The RAG wishes to inform the TDAG that the opportunity of ITU-R Study Group 1 meeting in June 2017 be taken in this regard.

 Status: For action

-Contact: [TBD]
+Contact: Mr. D. Obam, RAG Chairman (e-mail: daniel.obam@ties.itu.int)

 ANNEX 2